sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 The libswsscommon will have the APIs for publishing & receiving.
 1. To publish an event to all subscribers.
 2. To receive events from all publishers.
-3. Event is published with source, tag and optionally additional params.
+3. Event is published with Yang module path and optionally additional params.
 4. The publishing API is transparent to listening subscribers.
 The subscribers could come and go anytime.
 5. The subscribers are transparent to publishing sources transparently.
 The publishing sources could come and go anytime.
 6. The receiving API supports filtering by source.
 For an example, a receiver may choose to receive events from "BGP" & "SWSS" sources only.